poppy field

 http://www.britishlegion.org.uk/get-support/

-We also have points where we have collectors physically on site at various dates and times too: these include Tesco Mereway, Waitrose (Kingsthorpe & Wootton), Morrisons (Cattle Market & Kettering Road), Weston Favell, Grosvenor Centre, Market Square, B&Q, Sainsbury's (Weedon Rd), London Midland Northampton station (06:30-10:00 Fri , and The Saints.
+Additionally, we have designated spots with collectors present at various times and dates, such as Tesco Mereway, Waitrose (Kingsthorpe & Wootton), Morrisons (Cattle Market & Kettering Road), Weston Favell, Grosvenor Centre, Market Square, B&Q, Sainsbury's (Weedon Rd), London Midland Northampton Railway station between 09:30-14:00, and The Saints.

 Ryan